 Health Canada’s Nutrition for Healthy Term Infants: Recommendations from Birth to 6 Months recommends exclusive breastfeeding/chestfeeding for the first 6 months, and up to 2 years or longer with appropriate complementary feeding.
 If it is not possible to breastfeed/chestfeed, or if you have chosen not to breastfeed/chestfeed, your baby will require infant formula to make sure they are getting all of the nutrients they need for healthy growth and development.

 For a comprehensive guide to formula feeding, take a peek at Best Start’s booklet (PDF).
 Aussi disponible en français (PDF).
 For a briefer guide, check out our Tips for Making and Feeding Infant Formula (PDF) handout.

 I don’t feel like myself after having my baby.
 What is normal in the postpartum period?

-Did you know that 1 in 5 women experience mood changes after having a baby?
+Did you know that 1 in 5 people experience mood changes after having a baby?
 Adjusting to life with a new baby is not always what you would expect.

 How do I know the difference between the “baby blues” and a postpartum mood disorder?

-The Baby Blues affect up to 80% of new mothers and may involve feelings of worry, sadness, anger, increases in intensity of emotions and feelings of being overwhelmed.
+The Baby Blues affect up to 80% of individuals that give birth for the first time and may involve feelings of worry, sadness, anger, increases in intensity of emotions and feelings of being overwhelmed.
 This normal and short-lived experience typically resolves within the first two weeks after giving birth.
 These feelings can be mild or more intense and are related to physical and hormonal changes that occur after giving birth, as well as a lack of sleep and the adjustment of caring for a new baby.

 Postpartum Mood Difficulties